hbroek/reken/documentation/developer-guide/chapter-4.md

 **`data-route`="([classname]:)[routename]([#variable]\)"**

-The `data-route` attribute is used to show or hide parts of a page based on the URL hash.
-It's particularly useful for creating single-page applications (SPAs) with different views.
+The `data-route` attribute shows or hides parts of a page based on the URL hash.
+It's handy for creating single-page applications (SPAs) with different views.

 A route can also reference a variable by preceding it with a #.
-In this way parameterized urls can be created.
+In this way, parameterized URLs can be created.

 **Example:**
 ```html